MatthewHeun/matsbyname/cran-comments.md

     * The warning contains the text
         * `Error: processing vignette 'matsbyname.Rmd' failed with diagnostics:`
         * `there is no package called 'Matrix'`
-    * This warning is apparently not the fault of the `matsbyname` package.
+    * I don't think these ERRORs are the fault of the `matsbyname` package.
-    * Rather, the warning appears to be unique to rhub's "Fedora Linux, R-devel, clang, gfortran" environment.
+    * Rather, the errors are unique to rhub's "Fedora Linux, R-devel, clang, gfortran" environment and appear to result from an installation failure of a package in that environment.
 * ERRORs: 9
     * Errors occur only in rhub's "Fedora Linux, R-devel, clang, gfortran" environment.
     * No errors occur in any other environment, including the R-devel environment on win-builder (`devtools::check_win_devel()`).
-    * The errors on rhub's "Fedora Linux, R-devel, clang, gfortran" environment appear to be connected to an installation failure for the package `Matrix`.
+    * The errors in rhub's "Fedora Linux, R-devel, clang, gfortran" environment appear to be connected to an installation failure for the package `Matrix`.
     * One example error is
         * `Error in loadNamespace(j <- i[[1L]], c(lib.loc, .libPaths()), versionCheck = vI[[j]]) :`
         * `there is no package called â€˜Matrixâ€™`
-    * These errors are apparently not the fault of the `matsbyname` package.
+    * I don't think these ERRORs are the fault of the `matsbyname` package.
-    * Rather, the errors appears to be unique to rhub's "Fedora Linux, R-devel, clang, gfortran" environment.
+    * Rather, the ERRORs are unique to rhub's "Fedora Linux, R-devel, clang, gfortran" environment and appear to result from an installation failure of a package in that environment.

 ## Downstream dependencies
 There are currently no downstream dependencies for `matsbyname`.